ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

 Ankle Plantarflexion

-These components of the Functional Movement Screen cover a wide range of movements and joint actions to comprehensively assess an individual's mobility, stability, and functional abilities.
+These components of the Functional Movement Screen cover a range of movements and joint actions to comprehensively assess an individual's mobility, stability, and functional abilities.